AdaCoding123/ultralytics6.1/README.md

-Code of "YOLOGX: An Improved Forest Fire Detection Algorithm Based on YOLOv8"
+Code of _YOLOGX: An Improved Forest Fire Detection Algorithm Based on YOLOv8_ paper